Items Detailed items Activities

 Reduction rate

-Greenhouse gas emissions has risen due to shift from telecommuting to office work after COVID-19 in 2022.
+Increase in GHG emissions in 2022 due to shift from telecommuting to office work after COVID-19

-A few physical servers for in-house information systems located in third-party’s data center with lease
+Few physical servers for in-house information systems located in third-party data centers with lease

 Social